MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-In the mid-1800s, Ada Lovelace wrote the world's first machine algorithm for an early computing machine which, technically, makes her the world's first computer programmer.
-Pretty interesting, considering the popular narrative that often wrongly suggests programming as a male-dominated field through most of history!
+Did you know the first computer programmer was a woman?
+Her name was Ada Lovelace and she wrote the world's first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
+Essentially, she was coding before it was even a thing!
+Quite curious and revolutionary for that time, wasn't it?